 The reforms are designed to allow greater differentiation between students, and courses are designed for two years of study, so you’ll sit all of your exams at the end of the academic year instead of in different modules.
 The government has suggested that the new GCSEs will be more demanding in content.

 New GCSEs in English Literature, English Language and Mathematics were taught from September 2015, and the results were released in August 2017.
-All GCSE subjects will be reformed by September 2018.
+All GCSE subjects were reformed by September 2018.